mikegsCoder/mikegsCoder/README.md

 </div>

 - 📝 My resume as Single Page Application: 👉 [https://mikegscoder.github.io/]
-- 🌱 I completed my software engineering education with C# and JavaScript at Software University [https://softuni.bg/] and I am looking for my new job as a software developer.
+- 🌱 I completed my education in Software Engineering with C# and JavaScript at Software University [https://softuni.bg/] and I am looking for my new job as a software developer.
 - 💼 LinkedIn: <a href="https://www.linkedin.com/in/mihail-sidov-7a334b24a/">[Mihail Sidov]</a>
 - 💌 Email: [mikegsid@gmail.com]